-In Part I we identified many parts of the body that use I-.
-In this section we will look at the mammary glands, the first of 3 parts of the body for which it has been argued requires I2.
+In Part I we identified many parts of the body that use iodides (I-).
+In this section we will look at the mammary glands or breasts.
+First of 3 parts of the body for which it has been argued requires molecular iodine (I2).

-I- concentrating cells includes the mammary glands, placenta, uterus and ovaries.10,11 The breasts are the second major glandular storage site for iodine after the thyroid gland.
+Iodine concentrating cells includes the mammary glands, placenta, uterus and ovaries.10,11 The breasts are the second major glandular storage site for iodine after the thyroid gland.
 Women with larger breasts generally require more iodine.
-Supplementing with I- is also key for breast cancer prevention and treatment.
-I- has been shown to have anti-tumor effects on mammary tumors.12 The breasts take up I- in much the same way that the thyroid does.
-The I- concentrating mechanisms of the mammary gland closely resembles those of the thyroid iodide trap and the breast tissue even has the capacity to add iodine to amino acids of cell membranes.13 This makes cells less reactive to free oxygen radicals.
-For example, peroxidase, a family of enzymes that use I- to make iodine available for the thyroid gland, is found in the mammary glands.14 Clearly there are mechanisms in place for the breasts to use I- to create organified iodine for local use.
+Supplementing with iodide is also key for breast cancer prevention and treatment.
+Iodide has been shown to have anti-tumor effects on mammary tumors.12 The breasts take up iodine the same way that the thyroid does.
+Iodine concentrating mechanisms of the mammary gland closely resembles those of the thyroid iodide trap and the breast tissue even has the capacity to add iodine to amino acids of cell membranes.13 This makes cells less reactive to free oxygen radicals.
+For example, peroxidase, a family of enzymes that use iodide to make iodine available for the thyroid gland, is found in the mammary glands.14 Clearly there are mechanisms in place for the breasts to use iodide to create organified iodine for local use.

 Russian scientists published results from their study on treating dyshormonal hyperplasia of the mammary glands with KI.15 Dyshormonal hyperplasia means there is a problem with the hormones where abnormal tissue growth is caused by the generation of new cells.
-They treated 200 human patients with 10-20 mg of iodine, for durations ranging from 6 months to 3 years.
+They treated 200 human patients with 10-20 mg of iodine with duration ranging from 6 months to 3 years.
 They observed significant reduction in swelling, pain, hardening, and lumpiness in the breasts.
 Of the 167 that completed the program, 72% of the patients had shown clinical improvement.
 No patients experienced any negative side effects.
-Five patients had ovarian follicular cysts reduced after 5-12 months of supplementing with KI.
+Five patients had ovarian follicular cysts reduced after 5-12 months of supplementing with potassium iodide (KI).
 Note the amount of time it takes for the body to correct itself when given a maintenance dose of iodine.
 A shorter time period may not tell the whole story.

 Canadian scientists tested various amounts of Lugol’s iodine in three open trials.16 Lugol’s 5% solution was used in 233 human patients for two years in daily amounts ranging from 31-62 mg of iodine.
 With these higher amounts they were able to achieved clinical improvement in 70% of the patients however 7% of patients experienced negative side effects.
 Of the 7% of patients that experienced negative side effects, about half experienced iodism.
 The other half had adverse thyroid functions.
 The following table summarizes both studies and makes for an easy comparison.

-This table makes it clear that KI was more effective for breast tissue while also being safer to use.
-The Lugol’s form iodine dosage had to be about three times higher to get an improvement rate that was almost as good as the KI study.
-A much lower dosage of the KI form still proved to be more effective.
+This table makes it clear that potassium iodide (KI) was more effective for breast tissue while also being safer to use.
+The Lugol’s iodine dosage had to be about three times higher to get an improvement rate that was almost as good as the potassium iodide study.
+A much lower dose of potassium iodide still proved to be more effective.

-Its is also important to note that there were no negative side effects in the KI study.
-The Lugol’s form study had 7% of patients exhibiting negative side effects which includes adverse thyroid function.
+Its is also important to note that there were no negative side effects in the potassium iodide study.
+The Lugol’s study had 7% of patients exhibiting negative side effects which includes adverse thyroid function.
 Imagine taking an iodine supplement with the chance of it actually impairing your thyroid.
 Since the body gives thyroid preference for iodine, and the thyroid is the primary user of iodine in the body, we should follow suit and make its safety and healthy function a priority.
-We can do that while also supplying the breasts with iodine by supplementing with KI.
-KI is safe to use.
+We can do that while also supplying the breasts with iodine by supplementing with potassium iodide.
+Potassium iodide (KI) is safe to use.

 Rats Are Less Relevant

 We know that human studies will always be more relevant than animal studies.
 Of the different types of animals used in iodine studies, rats may be the least relevant for our purposes.
-It has been shown that I- concentrating mechanisms are present in the mammary glands of lactating guinea-pigs and mice.
-However rats are exceptional because they do not have the same non-thyroid I- trapping mechanisms.17 They are different from humans and other animals when it comes to I- trapping mechanisms in the mammary glands.
+It has been shown that iodide concentrating mechanisms are present in the mammary glands of lactating guinea-pigs and mice.
+However rats are exceptional because they do not have the same non-thyroid iodide trapping mechanisms.17 They are different from humans and other animals when it comes to iodide trapping mechanisms in the mammary glands.

-We have already shown that the mammary glands concentrate I- and that abnormal breast tissue is effectively treated with KI.
+We have already shown that the mammary glands concentrate iodide and that abnormal breast tissue is effectively treated with potassium iodide.
 Let’s look at the main argument given for why the breasts need Lugol’s form.

-A short study was done on rats that were fed I2 and I-.
-It suggests that some breast tissues of some of the rats showed more improvement from I2.18 Here is how the study was set up.
+A short study was done on rats that were fed molecular iodine (I2) and iodide (I-).
+It suggests that some breast tissues of some of the rats showed more improvement from molecular iodine (I2).18 Here is how the study was set up.